GEM-benchmark/NL-Augmenter/transformations/discourse_marker_substitution/README.md

 # Discourse Marker Substitution
 This perturbation replaces a discourse marker in a sentence by a semantically equivalent marker.
+It is currently implemented for the english language and could be extended to other languages for which discourse relation corpus exists.
+This method assumes untokenized text and uses whitespace tokenization.
 Author name: Damien Sileo (damien.sileo@kuleuven.be)

 ## What type of a transformation is this?